-The format for running the YAMS program is: yams option ... [binary-name [opt] ...]
+The format for running the YAMS program is: yams option ... [binary-file [opt] ...]
 YAMS supports the following options:

-'binary-name'
+'binary-file'

 A binary file to be loaded into the memory and booted at startup (for example an operating system kernel).
-Binary name may be followed by one or more options, that are passed to the binary.
+Binary name may be followed by one or more options, which are passed to the binary as boot arguments.